 I have many years' experience of supervising counsellors of various modalities and at all stages of professional development both in private practice and in organisational settings.

-I have supervised counsellors of various modalities including those working in a strictly psychodynamic way and those working in a more integrative way and can tailor sessions to your chosen way of working.
 I regularly work with counsellors in training and am familiar with the supervisory requirements of training organisations.

 I am also a registered adoption counsellor so am able to offer supervision to counsellors working in the adoption field.

 My aim is to provide you with a safe, non judgmental, collaborative and reflective space where you can explore all aspects of your practice.

 I incorporate Hawkins and Shohet's seven-eyed model of supervision into my practice and this helps to ensure that supervisees are able to work safely and ethically.